America and the Creation of Santa Claus: A Guide

 Santa Claus: Building a Better Father Christmas - A good article which is largely based on Nissenbaum's work, making the case for the American tradition of Santa Claus being the creation of an early nineteenth-century New York elite, who transplanted the Dutch Sinterklaas into New York in a successful attempt to civilise Christmas.

-A good short article is Saint Nicholas and the Origins of Santa Claus, from stnicholascentre.org; this includes a good selection of pictures of the American Santa.
+A good short article is Saint Nicholas and the Origins of Santa Claus, from stnicholascentre.org; this includes a good selection of pictures of the American Santa, as does this Pictorial History of Santa Claus.

 Knickerbocker's History of New York - The satirical history by Washington Irving which began the process of creating an American tradition of Santa Claus, as described in the above articles.
 Another key text in this creation was the poem 'Twas the Night Before Christmas, usually attributed to Clement Clarke Moore.
 Also important in the process were Thomas Nast's illustrations of Santa Claus from the mid-late nineteenth century, many of which can be viewed online, for example here, here, here, and here.